pyeventsourcing/eventsourcing/docs/topics/domain.rst

 is sometimes referred to as a 'consistency boundary'.

 The library class :class:`~eventsourcing.domain.Aggregate` is a base class for event-sourced aggregates.
-It can be used directly, or subclassed to develop event-sourced domain model aggregates of different kinds.

 .. code:: python

     from eventsourcing.domain import Aggregate

-The library's :class:`~eventsourcing.domain.Aggregate` base class defines a class method :func:`~eventsourcing.domain.Aggregate._create` which can be called to create a new aggregate object.
-Usually, this method will be called by an aggregate's factory method (a class method that returns a new aggregate) implemented on a concrete subclass of the base class, for example the ``create()`` method in the :ref:`basic example <Aggregate basic example>` below.
+The :class:`~eventsourcing.domain.Aggregate` base class can be subclassed in order to develop concrete event-sourced aggregates.
+It defines a class method :func:`~eventsourcing.domain.Aggregate._create` which can be called to create a new aggregate object instance.
+Usually, this method will be called by a factory method (a class method that returns a new aggregate) implemented on a concrete subclass, for example the ``create()`` method of the :class:`World` in the :ref:`basic example <Aggregate basic example>` below.

 The base class :func:`~eventsourcing.domain.Aggregate._create` method has a required argument ``event_class`` which is used to pass a domain event class that represents the creation of the aggregate.